-In Cuba, the country of scarcity, healthy eating takes a back seat in the country’s long list of priorities.
-Lovers of healthy eating or those with nutritional requirements headed for Cuba may face some hurdles.
+In Cuba, healthy eating often takes a back seat in the country’s long list of priorities.
+Lovers of healthy foods or those with nutritional requirements headed for Cuba may face some hurdles.
 But with preparation and knowledge, it is possible to eat nutritiously in Cuba.
-Whether you’re moving long-term or touring for a short period, I will break down the logistics on how to eat healthy in a country with limited access to resources and information.
+Whether you’re moving long-term or touring for a short period, I will break down the logistics on how to eat healthy in this special country despite its limited access to resources.

 How to Eat Healthy While Traveling Through Cuba (Short-term Travel)

 Since you’re traveling short-term, you likely won’t have an apartment or kitchen to yourself and/or you probably won’t have time to figure out how to buy food and cook at home.
 So for healthy eating in Cuba, your best bet is to bring healthy snacks and invest in pricier dining.
 The easiest way around this is to go the fancier more expensive private restaurants (“paladares” or “paladar”) and to coordinate meals with your casa hosts if possible.
 The more resourceful paladares may be able to offer you more options for fresh greens.

 Not-so-fun-fact: The luxury of you eating these healthier foods in paladar restaurants is causing a strain in fresh food availability and affordability for local Cubans.
 If you can, consume mindfully and as least wasteful as possible.

 - Pack healthy dry food before you go.
 My favorites are dried fruits, nuts and nutrition bars.
 These are also great for snacking on the road since it can hard to get a quick healthy bite in Cuba.

 - Talk to your waiter about the menu items before sitting down because sometimes what they have on the menu might not be available that day.